Helenpham1097/document/content/collections/pages/data-processor-agreement.md

         content:
           -
             type: text
-            text: "(iv) you and your End Users' wrongful or negligent acts or omission in connection with its performance of any SiteHost Service; "
+            text: "(iv) you and your End Users' wrongful or negligent acts or omission in connection with its performance of any Webslice Service; "
       -
         type: paragraph
         content: